Article originally published March 24, 2020

 Q: Will employers be reimbursed for wages paid under the Act?

 A: Employers can claim a tax credit for 100% of the wages paid under the Act up to the amount of all payroll taxes paid on all employees’ wages from April 1, 2020 through December 31, 2020.
-The wages paid are subject to the limitations of $200/day (paid parental leave time) and $511/day (paid sick time).
+The wages paid are subject to the limitations of $200/day (paid family leave time) and $511/day (paid sick time).
 Employers should continue paying payroll taxes and take the credit on their next tax filing.
 We recommend speaking with your GBQ tax representative.

 Q: What if an employer offered paid sick leave to employees for COVID-19-related symptoms or diagnosis prior to the passage of the Act?